Can an executor change a will in Arizona?

 Alternatively, a beneficiary may believe they deserve a larger part of an inheritance than what’s specified in a will or trust.
 In that case, the beneficiary must hire a counselor and file a contest petition.

 It’s better, however, to work with an experienced estate lawyer who can help your family avoid these kinds of disputes.
 If anything it is even better to have a proper estate planning in place to avoid probate all together.
 An estate planning lawyer will be able to advise your family correctly and save you a lot of time and money.
+An executor can't do changes to a living trust as well in Arizona.

 Do I Still Need a Probate Lawyer if There’s an Executor?